FOSSRIT/hotdate/README.md

 hotdate
 =======

 `hotdate` is a library for doing friendly date formating.
-It's API is inspired by [Moment.js](http://momentjs.com).
+Its API is inspired by [Moment.js](http://momentjs.com).

 `hotdate` wraps Python's builtin `datetime` object with a layer that simplifies some common operations that are annoying to do with `datetime`.
 More importantly, `hotdate` provides functionality for doing friendly/human-readable relative date formatting.
 It even has one of those crazy "fluent interfaces" that are so hip with the kids these days.